EmbodiedCognition/py-c3d/c3d/README.md

         ----------
         aparam : `c3d.reader.Reader`
             This is the first input parameter.
-        bparam : str
+        bparam : str, optional
-            The second parameter should be a string.
+            The second parameter is an optional string argument.

         Returns
         -------